yxj0312/unit-testing-vue/README.md

 ```JavaScript
 await flushPromises()
 ```

 Now that we’ve ensured promises will be resolved before our assertions are run, we can write those assertions.

+### Our Assertions

+We’re simply running the method .toHaveBeenCalledTimes() and passing in the number of times we expect getMessage to have been called: 1.
+Now we’ve ensured that we aren’t accidentally hitting our server more times than we should be.

+Next up, we need to check that our component is displaying the message it received from our getMessage request.
+In the MessageDisplay component’s template, the p tag that displays the message has an id to be used for tests: data-testid="message"